samuelmullin/sparkfun-inventors-kit-nerves/circuit1d/base/README.md

 ## Application Definition & Dependencies

-Our [application](./mix.exs) simply starts the Circuit1c module.
+Our [application](./mix.exs) simply starts the Circuit1D module.

-We have two non-standard dependencies for this project:
+We have three non-standard dependencies for this project:

 [ads1115](https://hexdocs.pm/ads1115/readme.html) which allows for control of our ADS1115 analog to digital converter [circuits_gpio](https://hexdocs.pm/circuits_gpio/Circuits.GPIO.html) which allows for reading and writing to the GPIO pins on the raspberry pi
+[:pigpiox](LINK GOES HERE) which allows us to use PWM with our GPIOs

 ## Config